Director

 Robert Icke

 Robert Icke decided to become a playwright and director after he had been torn away from his PlayStation by his father as a teenager and saw a performance of Richard III, with Kenneth Branagh in the title role.
 He is regarded as a great young talent in British theatre.
 From 2013 until 2019 he was an associate director at the Almeida in London, the famous theatre that used to be led by Pierre Audi before he came to Amsterdam.
 From 2019 till 2022 Robert Icke was committed to Internationaal Theater Amsterdam as Ibsen Artist in Residence.
 This new form of support was created by the Philip Loubser Foundation.
+At ITA, he has previously directed Judas, Oedipus and After Nora.

-In season 23|24 his directions of The Doctor and Judas will be reprised.
+In season 24/25 his directions of The Doctor (selected by Nederlands Theater Festival 2022) will be reprised.

 C.V.